ONLINE THERAPY for

 SCHEMA THERAPY FOR DEPERSONALIZATION

-Studies show that schema therapy is an effective treatment against depersonalization.
+Studies indicate that schema therapy is an effective treatment against depersonalization.
 One study found that schema therapy was more effective in reducing symptoms and improving quality of life than psychoanalytic therapy.
 Studies also show that schema therapy was better at reducing symptoms of DP/DR, such as derealization, amnesia, and depersonalization.
 Furthermore, it was better at improving quality of life, such as social functioning, work functioning, and overall life satisfaction.

 COGNITIVE BEHAVIOUR THERAPY (CBT) FOR DEPERSONALIZATION

-CBT is an effective treatment against depersonalization for a number of reasons.
+CBT is an effective treatment against depersonalization for several reasons.
 First, CBT can help to reduce the symptoms of depersonalization.
 This therapy helps individuals to identify and change any negative thoughts and beliefs contributing to DP.
 Second, CBT can help to increase the individual’s involvement in activities that are reinforcing.
 This helps to increase motivation and reduce the likelihood of relapse.
 Finally, exposure exercises used in CBT help individuals confront and overcome the discomfort associated with depersonalization.

 ACCEPTANCE AND COMMITMENT THERAPY (ACT) FOR DEPERSONALIZATION